ibm-cloud-docs/vmware-service/vmaas/accessing-vcd-console.md

 ## Before you begin
 {: #accessing-vcd-console-prereq}

 * The first time that you access the VMware Cloud Director console for the VDC region, you must set the **admin** credentials to generate an initial, complex, and random password.
-After the first **admin** password is generated, the **VMware Cloud Director console** option is enabled on the VDC details page.
+After the first VDC is created, the **VMware Cloud Director console** option is enabled on the VDC details page.
 * You do not need to generate an **admin** password for each VDC.
 Reuse the same password for all VDCs in the same region.

 ## Procedure to reset the admin password
 {: #accessing-vcd-console-reset-proc}

-1. On the VDC details page, click **Reset onsite level**.
+1. On the VDC details page, click **Reset on site level**.
 You are redirected to the {{site.data.keyword.vmware-service_short}} instances details view that is used to host the VDC.
-2. Click **Reset org admin password** link and select **Reset password**.
+2. Click the **Reset org admin password** link and select **Reset password**.

 ## Admin credentials notes
 {: #accessing-vcd-console-notes}